h-enk/doks-versioning-poc/content/en/docs/prologue/introduction.md

 {{< alert icon="🤖" text="You're viewing Doks v0.1." />}}

+This is a update, which should only be visible with the new release.

 ## Get started

 There are two main ways to get started with Doks: